 The Particle Explanation of Gas Pressure

 This deep dive covers The Particle Explanation of Gas Pressure within Gas Pressure & Temperature for GCSE Physics.
-Revise Gas Pressure & Temperature in Particle Model for GCSE Physics with 13 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Gas Pressure & Temperature in Particle Model for GCSE Physics with 19 exam-style questions and 30 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 3 of 12 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position